sohale/sohale.github.io/pages/reinvented.md

     * preceeded: VNC
     * for: Windows 95, Win32

-* RISC: Reduced Instruction Set Computer !
+* RISC ISA: Reduced Instruction Set Computer ISA
    * I invented in 1989-1990 (age 12)
+      * as an attempt to minimise the hardware required for a CPU.
+      * Motivated by another question:
+      * To find the theoretical limits of minimising a CPU design "circuit complexity" (it is not trivial!).
    * Not physically implemented.
 Remained on paper.

 Algorithms: